An unexpectedly long, tiring day crossing the Bryant Range brought me short of the Richmond Range.

 This 5 km stretch also took a little more than 2 hours, but at least some of that was due to me taking time to figure out how to (successfully) get through the muddy areas without getting my feet wet.

-That took just under an hour and a half.
+It took just under an hour and a half to return to Rocks Hut.
 (I was motivated to move quickly, it was mostly downhill, and I knew where I could and couldn’t step through the mud pits.)
 Surprisingly, the overgrown sections seemed far shorter than I’d remembered them being.

 Back at Rocks Hut, my bag was hanging exactly where I’d left it, on the pack hooks just outside the front door.
 Also now at Rocks was Irit, from Israel, the hiker Dash and Cam had been waiting on yesterday.